trustedshops-public/terraform-aws-notify-teams/README.md

 ## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-notify-teams/graphs/contributors).
+The source module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-notify-teams/graphs/contributors).

 ## License